Nursing Assistant - Technical Diploma

 - Bring photo ID to first class session.

-Students will be required to purchase a nametag and uniform, provide their own transportation to assigned sites, and cover any other expenses related to clinical experiences.
+- Students will be required to purchase a uniform, provide their own transportation to assigned sites, and cover any other expenses related to clinical experiences.
 Students may be expected to travel distances to meet clinical requirements.

 Wisconsin Caregiver Law